 - Very active (6-7 days/week): BMR x 1.725

-Finding out your calorie needs will help you determine how many of those calories need to come from protein.
+Determining your calorie needs will help you determine how many of those calories need protein.

-Another way to determine how much protein you should be consuming every day to maintain muscle strength and optimal weight is to multiply your body weight by 0.35 (pounds x 0.35).
-So, if you weigh 145 pounds, you should be eating about 50 grams of protein every day.
-This method to determine how much protein you need is only recommended if you live a sedentary lifestyle.7
+Another way to determine how much protein you should consume daily to maintain muscle strength and optimal weight is to multiply your body weight by 0.35 (pounds x 0.35).
+If you weigh 145 pounds, you should eat about 50 grams of protein daily.
+This method to determine how much protein you need is only recommended if you live a sedentary lifestyle.
+2

 How to Boost Your Protein

-Getting the right amount of protein every day is an important part of achieving optimal health.
-Now you can confidently enjoy healthy, clean Paleo protein powder in a new delicious flavor.
-If you mix it with your dairy-alternative milk, it tastes just like a strawberry shake without the calories!
-The best part is that you’ll be getting easy, pure animal protein in each scoop!
+Consuming high protein daily is essential to achieving optimal health and building lean muscle mass.
+As you get older, your body loses muscle mass naturally.
+Now you can confidently enjoy a healthy, clean Paleo protein powder.
+I love these Chocolate Coconut Protein Bites as a protein snack.
+You can also mix it with your dairy-alternative milk – it tastes like a vanilla or chocolate shake without the calories!
+The best part is that you’ll get easy, pure animal protein in each scoop!

 - Critical role for peptide YY in protein-mediated satiation and body-weight regulation.
-Rachel L Batterham.
-National Library of Medicine.
+Rachel L Batterham, et al. Cell Metabolism.
 2006.

 - Dietary Protein and Bone Health.
-René Rizzoli and Jean-Philippe Bonjour.
-The American Society for Bone and Mineral Research.
+Rene Rizzoli and Jean-Phillippe Bonjor.
+Journal of Bone and Mineral Research.
 2009.

 - The importance of patients' nutritional status in wound healing.
 L Russell.
-National Library of Medicine.
-2001.
+British Journal of Nursing.
+2021.